-There are several special lubrication requirements for the DS52 or DS62 mower deck in addition to the requirements detailed in the Chassis and Deck Lubrication illustration.
+There are several special lubrication requirements for the DS52 or DS62 mower deck in addition to the requirements detailed in the Chassis and Deck Lubrication Points illustration.
 Lubricate the locations shown in the Gearbox, Dolly Wheel, and U-Joint Lubrication photo and check and maintain oil in the belt drive gearbox.

-- 1. Check the oil level in the belt drive gearbox every 100 hours (or sooner if a visible oil leak has developed).
+- Check the oil level in the belt drive gearbox every 100 hours (or sooner if a visible oil leak has developed).
 With the deck in the normal operating position, remove the level plug in the side of the gearcase.
 Add SAE E.P.
 (Extreme Pressure) 80W-90 (API GL-5) gear lube to maintain the oil level to the plug.
 If the oil level is low, check the gearbox for any indication of an oil leak.
 If an oil leak is noted, the gearbox will need to be removed and rebuilt. - 2.
-Lubricate the dolly wheel pivot every 25 hours with general purpose grease. - 3.
-Lubricate the U-Joint in the drive shaft every 8 hours with SAE general purpose lithium or molybdenum base grease.
+Lubricate the dolly wheel pivot every 25 hours with general purpose grease. - Lubricate both drive shaft u-joints every 8 hours with SAE general purpose lithium or molybdenum base grease.